 Speaking of young Bruce, I want to call special attention to him in this episode.
-At first, I feared his character was going to become one of two things, either (a). the token kid or (b). the token young Batman with nothing to do.
+At first, I feared his character was going to become either the token kid character or the token young Batman with nothing to do.
 But thus far, his character is being incorporated little by little in each episode.
-In “Viper” we see Bruce hone his in-born curiosity, smarts, and budding detective genius.
+Here, we see Bruce hone his in-born curiosity, smarts, and budding detective genius.
 He’s not just a kid character brought into the show for face time: he actually does stuff.
 Important stuff.
 Not just eating cookies and bossing Alfred around (probably to fetch him more cookies).
 If Bruce embodies the next generation of Gotham, then it’s a bright future indeed: his heart is in the right place as he wants to learn the truth about how Gotham works, for better or worse, not seek revenge for his parent’s murder.
 That revelation in this episode speaks volumes about Bruce’s moral fiber.
 As future Batman, he seeks justice, not revenge.
-So kudos to the writers for introducing that critical element because it plays a huge role in the superhero we all love (at least I guess we all do!).
-Though I’m lovin’ him all ready!
+So kudos to the writers for introducing that element because it plays a huge role in the superhero we all love.

-But to justify having a hero, you gotta have villains.
+But to justify having a hero, you have to have villains.
 Enter Gotham’s principle baddies, the mob.
-Thus far, this element has been well done and definitely takes cues from other fictional mobsters, from gangsters a la The Godfather (the Cannoli Incident from “Arkham” anyone?) to brash Scarface types (the Al Pacino version, not the cheeseball movie from the 30s).
+Thus far, this element has been well done and takes cues from other fictional mobsters, from gangsters a la The Godfather (the Cannoli Incident from “Arkham” anyone?) to brash Scarface types (the Al Pacino version, not the 1930s movie).
 The older mobsters of Gotham carry the Corleone vibe – old school, classy, but certainly dangerous.
-In contrast, the younger mobsters, such as Fish Mooney and – let’s be fair here – Oswald Cobblepot, are more like the Scarface variety – unpredictable, brutal, and flashy.
-I really like the contrast and it definitely works because within Gotham’s criminal underbelly, there’s clearly a movement to chuck out the old and usher in the new.
+In contrast, the younger mobsters, such as Fish Mooney and Oswald Cobblepot, are more like the Scarface variety – unpredictable, brutal, and flashy.
+I like the contrast and it definitely works because within Gotham’s criminal underbelly, there’s a movement to chuck out the old and usher in the new.
 The only question is whose new brand of mobster wins the crown – Mooney’s manipulative, dark, brutal approach or Cobblepot’s cunning, resourceful, ambitious hand.
 And if you’re familiar with any amount of Batman lore, you already know who wins that battle.
-Fish Mooney isn’t in any of the comics – I’m just sayin’.
+Fish Mooney isn’t in any of the comics, I’m just sayin’.

 It’s also interesting to witness the evolving dynamic between Gordon and Oswald.
-Gordon gets called on by Maroni to corroborate Oswald’s “story” that he was once in the employ of Fish Mooney until Falcone’s attempt to kill him caused some rather seriously bad blood.
+Gordon gets called on by Maroni to corroborate Oswald’s “story” that he was once in the employ of Fish Mooney until Falcone’s attempt to kill him caused some bad blood.
 (How could it not?)
-In theory, Gordon could have lied and made Oswald suffer (though he can’t die, as we all know).
+In theory, Gordon could have lied and made Oswald suffer.
 Instead, he does the right thing and tells the truth, to which even Oswald thanks him for.
-Gordon didn’t have to spare Oswald’s life a second time but it goes back to Gordon’s moral makeup: he’s an honest man in a dishonest world, and even to an enemy he’s not going to play dirty nor is he going to lie.
+Gordon didn’t have to spare Oswald’s life a second time but it goes back to Gordon’s moral makeup: he’s an honest man in a dishonest world, and even to an enemy he’s not going to play dirty.
 That makes Cobblepot in Gordon’s debt for double measure now, so I’m very much interested to see where this relationship goes.

 Lastly, there is an intriguing parallel between each major crime families’ “weapons.”
-Fish has her girl (Liza) whom she’s molding to become the femme fatale to work through the chinks in Falcone’s armor; and Maroni thinks he has Oswald in his pocket as a weapon against Falcone.
-(Boy, nobody likes Falcone much, do they?)
+Fish has her girl (Liza) whom she’s molding to become the femme fatale to work through the chinks in Falcone’s armor, and Maroni thinks he has Oswald in his pocket as a weapon against Falcone.
+(Nobody likes Falcone much, do they?)
 In comparison, both Fish and Maroni think their respective “weapons” will work for them, not against them.
 But as we all know, weapons can backfire.
-In contrast though, Fish’s girl is easily manipulated and hasn’t shown any signs that she’s allowing herself to be manipulated for some greater “good” (term used loosely).
+Fish’s girl is easily manipulated and hasn’t shown any signs that she’s allowing herself to be manipulated for some greater “good” (term used loosely).
 This is quite unlike Oswald, who, even in situations where someone else is calling the shots, you know he’s putting on the act of being submissive.
 He allows himself to be used so he can, in turn, use others so that, in the end, he never truly was used but was, actually, the user.
-If any of that makes sense.
+If that makes sense.

 So overall “Viper” was fairly solid.
 I’m still waiting to see how some or all of these puzzle pieces from past episodes come together, but we’re still only five episodes in.
 One thing is for sure though – I’m always left eager for more!

-And the actors themselves care about making their respective characters realistic within their story’s world.
+Just as a quick note, the actors here clearly care about making their respective characters realistic within their story’s world.
 Jim Gordon is more than just a cop – he’s conflicted.
 Harvey Bullock is more than just Jim’s partner – he’s gruff, rough, tough but has a slice of a heart.
-Bruce Wayne is more than just a token kid character – he’s struggling with his parent’s murder and seeking to make a difference.
+Bruce Wayne is more than just a kid character – he’s struggling with his parent’s murder and seeking to make a difference.
 Oswald Cobblepot is more than just a villain – he’s a criminal mastermind who plays anyone or anything to get what he wants.
-Heck, even Fish Mooney, who is over-the-top (normally unforgivable in my book), is fun to watch because she’s quite the two-face (and we haven’t even seen Harvey Dent yet!).
+Even Fish Mooney is fun to watch because she’s quite the two-face (and we haven’t even seen Harvey Dent yet!).
 Overall, these characters are more than just faces who show up to fill a scene; there is always a reason why they’re present.

 Likewise, even though “Gotham” so far has been more akin to a police procedural, at least even this type of plot has a purpose.
 You want to know what happens and you want your favorite characters to make it through relatively unscathed.
-(Yes, even the villains…or am I the only lady cheering Oswald on as he takes steps to crush his competition?).
 Everything fits with an actual story – it’s not just moving from set piece to set piece.
-Again, set pieces (like chase scenes and action sequences) are fun but you have to have more.
+Set pieces (like chase scenes and action sequences) are fun but you have to have more.